-I am not a morning person – and never have been.
+I am not a morning person, and I never have been.

 The day I was approached with the idea of writing a blog post about morning routines, I had just finished sending the following text to my mom:

-2. Wake up 15–30 minutes earlier.
-This is no easy task (as I described earlier, I’m that person with five different alarms).
+- Wake up 15 to 30 minutes earlier.
+This is no easy task.
+(As I said, I’m that person with five different alarms.)
 However, I tried waking up 15 minutes earlier and found there was a huge difference in how much more relaxed our morning routine was.
-I now get out of bed 30 minutes earlier and can enjoy some play time with Cate, which has made our commute more pleasant.
+I now get out of bed 30 minutes earlier and can enjoy some playtime with Cate, which has made our commute more pleasant.
 Apparently, a happy mom makes a happy baby, which means less fussing in the car.
 (Who knew?!)

-3. Treat yourself.
+- Treat yourself.
 Do something nice for yourself in the morning.
 For me, it’s enjoying a cup of coffee and avocado toast — without interruption — while I scroll through social media.
 This simple “reward” did wonders to motivate me to wake up earlier.
-And more importantly, as most moms I know, it’s hard to find time to do something for yourself, so I’ve enjoyed making this my first priority of the day.
+As with most moms I know, it’s hard to find time to do something for yourself, so I’ve enjoyed making this my first priority of the day.

-4. Take care of yourself.
+- Take care of you.
 With so many other demands on our time, I know this sounds impossible.
 I made a goal to exercise for 30 minutes at least three days each week, and I have noticed that I sleep better, eat healthier and wake up more easily when I stick with it.
-So, I have blocked Tuesday and Thursday nights, as well as Saturday mornings, for my workouts, and I protect these times.
+So, I have blocked Tuesday nights, Thursday nights and Saturday mornings for my workouts, and I protect these times.
 During the week, I usually just do a quick run around the neighborhood after making dinner.
 On Saturdays, I take a class at the gym while Cate plays in their nursery, and then we either go to the park or go for a swim together.
-This new and enjoyable Saturday morning routine has helped us make the most of our weekend time!
-(For more tips on how to de-stress, check out this helpful blog post.)
+This new and enjoyable Saturday morning routine has helped us make the most of our weekend time.

-There are still mornings when I struggle to get out the door on time – whether it’s because I was up all night with a teething toddler or because I just want to snuggle with my sleeping tot for another 15 minutes.
-However, these four simple parenting tips have been easy to do and have made an amazing impact on how we start each day.
-If you’re looking to simplify and de-stress your own morning routine, I encourage you to try following these guidelines for 30 days – you’ll be glad you did!
+There are still mornings when I struggle to get out the door on time, whether it’s because I was up all night with a teething toddler or because I just want to snuggle with my sleeping tot for 15 more minutes.
+However, these four simple parenting tips have been easy to do and have made a positive impact on how we start each day.
+If you’re looking to simplify and de-stress your own morning routine, give them a try.